dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 ![Browser window showing secret values loaded via the Azure Key Vault Configuration Provider](key-vault-configuration/_static/sample-output.png)

 ## Reloading secrets
 Secrets are cached until `IConfigurationRoot.Reload()` is called.
-Expired, disabled, and updated secrets are not replaced until `Reload()` is called.
+Expired, disabled, and updated secrets are not effective until `Reload()` is executed.

 ## Disabled secrets
 Disabled secrets throw an exception at runtime.
 Therefore, it's important that you update an application to remove or replace a configuration key (name) before you disable its associated key vault secret.
 If a secret is disabled and the provider attempts to load it, you will receive a `KeyVaultClientException`: